-The proponent has requested placing and maintaining a stock water pipeline upon state owned T2N-R60E-Sec 36.
-The pipeline will stem from an existing well located on the same section.
-This pipeline would be installed using the rip trench method and be approximately .5 miles in length.
-This pipeline should create more reliable water sources for livestock and wildlife, while creating better grazing distribution within the scope of the project.
-The project would include installing one additional stock tank in the N1/2 of section 36.
+Jerry McMillen has requested permission from the DNRC for the purpose of connecting an existing tank to an existing stock water pipeline.
+The current well feeding this tank has failed.
+This pipeline would be installed using the trenching method and be approximately 400 feet in length.
+This pipeline should create more reliable water sources for livestock and wildlife in the area, while creating better grazing distribution within the scope of the project.